anirudhtomer/Plot_JS_Benchmarking/README.md

 Demo links with source code
 ----------
 I've used setTimeout() to introduce delay which should be assumed analogous to processing time for real applications.
+I am hosting my js files via [RawGit] and so if you find the js files are not loaded please let me know.
 * [Demo without dependencies]
 * [Demo with custom graphing library]
 * [Demo in default mode]